 World renowned novelist Stephen King once said, “A short story is like a kiss in the dark, from a stranger.”
 Irrespective of the profession, it always helps to start small, and in the case of budding authors, a short story could catalyse a potential bestselling novel.
-Then again, writing a short story poses its own set of challenges; while it may be smaller and more simplistic than a novel, writing a short story still requires the same amount of effort.
+Then again, write and publish short story poses its own set of challenges; while it may be smaller and more simplistic than a novel, writing a short story still requires the same amount of effort.
 A lot of authors have made successful careers of writing short stories, and if you ask any of them, they’ll say that the secret isn’t just knowing how to write a story but also knowing what goes into the story to captivates the reader.
-Here’s a quick guide on how to write and publish a short story.

 Don’t hesitate to put pen to paper and begin writing your short story.
 Short story ideas are like rare jewels and come to us at the oddest of times and places.
 Here’s what you must do when the best ideas strike.